Alcoholic drinks to order if you want a shot at trying to lose weight

 Stay away from mixing your drinks

-- Mixing your drinks is actually the riskiest optiMixing your cocktails is the most dangerous alternative for dieters because there is more than just one ingredient involved.
+- Mixing your drinks is actually the riskiest optiMixing your cocktails is the most dangerous alternative for dieters because more than one substance is needed.

-Keep it simple with the booze:
+Keep it simple with the alcohol:

 Don’t mix your drinks